Okay, first things first: the Faroe Islands are not cheap.

 Whilst you can certainly find Airbnbs for much more than this, we were actually quite surprised how many were available for around £60 - £80 a night.

-Just be sure to book it in advance - the good value places tend to get booked up early.
+Just be sure to book it in advance - the good value places get booked up early.

 DKK505 - 673 / £60 - 80 / €68 - 90

-Whilst prices can certainly vary quite significantly (a buffet in our first hotel for example cost an eye-watering 350DK), we found this to be a pretty standard amount for a meal out.
+Whilst prices can vary quite significantly (a buffet in our first hotel for example cost an eye-watering 350DK), we found this to be a pretty standard amount for a meal out for two.

-Do note that if you plan to base yourself outside of Torshavn, or one of the larger towns, that restaurants are few and far between and ensuring your accommodation has cooking facilities may prove essential.
+Do note that if you plan to base yourself outside of Torshavn, or one of the larger towns, that restaurants are few and far between and ensuring your accommodation has cooking facilities may prove essential to your travel budget.

 DKK150 / £18 / €20